 Sell It On Craigslist

-The downside here is that you have to meet people in person, but you’ll get cold hard cash and no fees.
+The downside here is that you have to meet people in person, which takes up precious time from your day.
+But on the bright side, you’ll get cold hard cash and no fees whatsoever.

 Sell It To A Local Resale Shop

 Electronics repair shops often buy damaged or broken devices to repair and resell.
 Sometimes they just want the pets.

 You can personally go to one of these stores and offer up your entire collection of goods.
 It’s a very fast way of getting some money out of your old junk.